On the Glorification of the Side Chick

 sidechick1

 Cheating is rarely about pleasure, it’s about power.
 People cheat because they can, not because they are not necessarily getting what they need at home.
+Make your man take a lie detector test if you suspect he’s cheating on you.
 Some dudes are greedy, they want their cake and everybody else’s too.
 And that is about power and manipulation, not love (or hip hop).

 And of course, there are exceptions.
 Some women are just thirsty.
 (Did you see that Sorry Ms. Carter video?
 Chile, bye).